nie-ine/N3-rule-based_machine-reasoning/README.md

 ### Temporal reasoning:
 Generally, time indicators are uniformly converted to intervals to calculate with.
-For this process the machine reasoner provides an extensive set of [Time and RIF Built-ins](https://raw.githubusercontent.com/josd/eye/master/eye-builtins.n3) based on W3C standards [RIF Datatypes and Built-Ins 1.0](https://www.w3.org/TR/2013/REC-rif-dtb-20130205/), using for instance literals typed with e.g. xs:dateTime, and xs:duration from the <http://www.w3.org/2001/XMLSchema#> namespace.
+For this process the machine reasoner provides an extensive set of [Time and RIF Built-ins](https://raw.githubusercontent.com/josd/eye/master/eye-builtins.n3) based on W3C standards [RIF Datatypes and Built-Ins 1.0](https://www.w3.org/TR/2013/REC-rif-dtb-20130205/), using for instance literals typed with e.g. xsd:date, xsd:dateTime, and xsd:duration from the <http://www.w3.org/2001/XMLSchema#> namespace.
-Further functionality is provided by the [time-ontology](https://raw.githubusercontent.com/nie-ine/Ontologies/master/Nie-ontologies/Generic-ontologies/time-ontology.ttl) declaring the properties used in N3-rules.
+Further functionality is provided by the [time-ontology](https://raw.githubusercontent.com/nie-ine/Ontologies/master/Nie-ontologies/Generic-ontologies/time-ontology.ttl), and the [calendar-ontology](https://raw.githubusercontent.com/nie-ine/Ontologies/master/Nie-ontologies/Generic-ontologies/calendar-ontology.ttl), declaring the properties used in N3-rules.

-A temporal reasoning example is given in the repository, considering an event without a start or end date, with specific example of missing birth- or death date.
+A temporal reasoning example is given in the repository, converting calendrical time expressions to a unifying Julian Day Number.
+Another example deals with an event without a start or end date, with the specific example of missing birth- or death date.

 ### Miscellaneous functionalities and calculations:
 Also for this type of N3-rules a large set of [built-ins](https://raw.githubusercontent.com/josd/eye/master/eye-builtins.n3) is available, dealing with e.g. logical and mathematical operators, lists, and strings.